-When teaching recommences in semester one, many of your lectures will continue to take place in the Virtual Learning Environment (VLE) and your lecturers will also share with you notes, reading lists and assignments via the VLE.
-Students based in Grangegorman, Aungier Street, Bolton Street, Kevin Street, Cathal Brugha Street and Rathmines will attend their online classes on Brightspace while students in Blanchardstown and Tallaght will attend their online classes on Moodle.
+When teaching begins in semester one, some of your lectures will take place in the VLE, and your lecturers will also share with you notes, reading lists and assignments via this virtual learning environment.
+Students based in Grangegorman, Aungier Street, and Bolton Street will attend their online classes on Brightspace, while students in Blanchardstown and Tallaght will attend their online classes on Moodle.

 - Username: Your student number

 - Login problems?
 Contact IT Support at firstname.lastname@example.org

 - Get the module code & name from your lecturer (this will usually be given to you during class)

 - Watch the video: "How to Self-Enrol on your Brightspace Modules."

 - Log into Brightspace and self-enrol on your module